bwajtr/vaadin-spring-boot-layered-docker-image-demo/README.md

 .\run-docker-image.bat
 ```

-You can also push it to the GitHub repository by running the following command.
+You can also push it to the GitHub repository by running the following command (just modify it and use your Docker Hub user name there).
 Notice that only about 6Mb is pushed to the repository - that's thanks to the optimized layering of the image.

 ```
 .\push-docker-iamge.bat